dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

 ### Create the Greeter client

-* Build the client project to create the types in the `GrpcGreeter` namespace.
-The `GrpcGreeter` types are generated automatically by the build process.
+* Build the client project to create the types in the `GrpcGreeterClient` namespace.
+The `GrpcGreeterClient` types are generated automatically by the build process.

 * Update the gRPC client *Program.cs* file with the following code: